EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 Setup tooling like [qmllint](https://doc.qt.io/qt-6/qtquick-tool-qmllint.html) for our library is out of the scope of this post.
 I recommend using the backing target and the Qt Resource System to make the application platform independent.

-> With this, we have defined a CMake target(a library in this case)  that exposes some custom QML type in library that can be built.
+> With this, we have defined a CMake target that exposes some custom QML type in a library that can be built.
 {: .prompt-info }

 To use this target one has to make it available to the CMake configuration of the project using our library.